marttiphpbb/phpbb-ext-usertopiccount/README.md

-### phpBB Extension - marttiphpbb usertopiccount
+# phpBB Extension - marttiphpbb usertopiccount

+## Requirements

+* PHP 7+
+* phpBB 3.2.2+

+## Features

+This extension shows the number of topics the user has started underneath the username in various places.
+The number represents the visual topics for normal users.
+This may differ from users with moderator permissions or when users are limited to certain forums.

-#### Quick Install
+## Quick Install

-You can install this on the latest release of phpBB 3.1 by following the steps below:
+You can install this on the latest release of phpBB 3.2 by following the steps below:

 * Create `marttiphpbb/usertopiccount` in the `ext` directory.
 * Download and unpack the repository into `ext/marttiphpbb/usertopiccount`
 * Enable `User Topic Count` in the ACP at `Customise -> Manage extensions`.

-#### Uninstall
+## Uninstall

 * Disable `User Topic Count` in the ACP at `Customise -> Extension Management -> Extensions`.
 * To permanently uninstall, click `Delete Data`.

-### Resyncronize data.

-* Disable the Extension.
-* Delete data.
-* Enable.

-#### Support
+## Support

-* **Important: Only official release versions validated by the phpBB Extensions Team should be installed on a live forum.
-Pre-release (beta, RC) versions downloaded from this repository are only to be used for testing on offline/development forums and are not officially supported.**
 * Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-usertopiccount/issues).
 * Support requests should be posted and discussed in the [User Topic Count topic at phpBB.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=2287936).